 The foundation's performing arts grantmaking prioritizes New York City and involves many local dance organizations.
 Arnhold’s dance grantmaking is likely driven, in part, by Arnhold's daughter-in-law Jody Gottfried Arnhold, who is a dance educator and arts advocate.
 Jody serves as honorary chair of Ballet Hispanico, which "explores, preserves, and celebrates Latino culture."
 The ballet has received some $2.5 million in past tax years .

 Arnhold's grantmaking has also supported dance education and dance advocacy.
 For instance, it funded Career Transition for Dancers, which is "dedicated to helping dancers establish new careers when they have retired from their performing careers," Dance/NYC, which "promotes the knowledge, appreciation, and performance of dance in the metropolitan New York City area," Dancing Classrooms, which aims to "cultivate essential life skills in children through the art of social dance," and Eye on Dance, whose goal is to "advance the public's access to knowledge about the arts and culture."
 Funds have also supported Dance Notation Bureau, "a nonprofit organization founded to preserve choreographic works through notating dance scores in Labanotation and collaborating with dance companies to stage reconstructions of those works."

 It is also worth noting that the foundation has supported higher education institutions including Juilliard School and Hunter College, which is home to the Arnhold Graduate Dance Education Program.
 There's also the Dance Education Laboratory at the 92nd Street Y which Jody founded.

-It is clear that Arnhold is committed to dance.
-Unfortunately for grant seekers, though, the foundation flies well under the radar and so a clear description of what exactly Arnhold looks for, or how to get in touch, is hard to come by.
+Arnhold commitment to dance is clear.
+Unfortunately for grant seekers, though, the foundation does not maintain a website, so it is unclear what exactly Arnhold looks for, or how to get in touch, is hard to come by.
 The foundation does not appear to give grants to individuals.

 Arnhold Foundation, Inc.